Preface | User's Guide | Table of Contents

 Contact the New Hampshire Motor Vehicle Arbitration Board for arbitration if your car's problem falls under the New Hampshire "Lemon Law."

-Contact the Better Business Bureau for mediation and arbitration assistance if your car's problem does not fall under New Hampshire's "Lemon Law."
+Contact BBB AUTO LINE for free mediation and arbitration assistance for eligible manufacturers if your car's problem does not fall under New Hampshire's "Lemon Law.

-Contact the NH Consumer Protection and Antitrust Bureau.
+Contact the NH Consumer Protection & Antitrust Bureau.

 33 Capitol Street